twinh/wei/README.md

     // More options
 ));

 // 3.
-Using "db" widget to execute SQL query
+Using "db" object to execute SQL query
 $result = $widget->db->fetch("SELECT 1 + 2");
 ```